-Figure 20: First five eigenvectors of the covariance matrix Ω of the asset age profile
+Figure 34: First five eigenvectors of the covariance matrix Ω of the asset age profile

-The eigenvalues and eigenvectors are displayed in Figures 19 and 20 for the case of a unit covariance matrix ($\Sigma = I$).
-The unscaled eigenvalues fall off to zero quite rapidly, the fifth profile is lower in the first period of the life of a household, as most of any excess income will be consumed.
+The eigenvalues and eigenvectors are displayed in Figures 33 and 34 for the case of a unit covariance matrix ($\Sigma = I$).
+The unscaled eigenvalues fall off to zero quite rapidly, the fifth eigenvalue is only 1/100 of the first one.28 This suggests that one need use only four of five error terms to approximate the distribution.
+The approximation can be improved by taking into account the shape of the age-asset profile.
+Figure 35 shows a "typical" age-asset profile, as it may be generated by the model.
+The point is that the wealth profile is rather flat over the first twenty years of the working life of a household, as the combined result of a rising wage profile and a precautionary saving motive.
+This implies that the variation around the benchmark profile is lower in the first period of the life of a household, as most of any excess income will be consumed.